 - Improve range of motion.

 - Improve the client’s functional abilities.

 Will Botox® alone make functional improvements?

 The success of this treatment depends on many factors, most importantly the therapy that follows the injections.
-Botox® works to relax the muscle and provides a window of opportunity to improve function.
+Botox® works to relax the muscle and provide a window of opportunity to improve function.
 If Botox® is given without stretching or retraining, the child will continue to use his/her habitual pattern and little may be gained during this time.
-Currently, Grandview Children's Centre is participating in a research study that is looking at the long term benefits of Botox® on walking and motor function.
+Currently, Grandview Children’s Centre is participating in a research study that is looking at the long term benefits of Botox® on walking and motor function.
 We look forward to seeing the results of this study in the near future.

 If a muscle is already lacking range, therapy and positioning devices such as orthotics and serial casting may be used to gradually stretch the muscle.
 Muscles on both sides of the joint would then need to be strengthened to improve control and function through the newly gained range.